crisfervil/DynamicsNode/readme.md

 Github project: [https://github.com/crisfervil/DynamicsNode](https://github.com/crisfervil/DynamicsNode)

+Review the [changelog](//github.com/crisfervil/DynamicsNode/blob/master/changelog.md) to see the latest changes.

 # How to use it
 Create a new directory to store your scripts and cd into it